arm-university/SoC-design-and-prototyping-Research-Enablement-Kit/README.md

-## SoC Design &amp; prototyping
+## SoC design &amp; prototyping Research Enablement Kit

 ### Get started on Arm
-Our Research Enablement Kits are designed to help researchers get the most out of widely available Arm technologies, including DesignStart IP and the gem5 open source simulator.
+The Research Enablement Kits are designed to help researchers get the most out of widely available Arm technologies, including DesignStart IP and [the gem5 open source simulator](https://github.com/arm-university/arm-gem5-rsk).
 They include software packages, models, hardware prototypes, and services to help universities worldwide harness Arm and partner-based technologies and solutions as efficiently as possible.
 Research Enablement Kits provide:

 Quick and simple access to Arm and partner-based IP and technologies High quality research materials and packages
 Detailed documentation and whitepapers

+#### Overview of the kit
+This kit will help you design and prototype a SoC based on the Arm Cortex-Mo CPU

+Arm DesignStart is the fastest route to designing and prototyping custom SoCs.
+This Research Enablement Kit demonstrates the SoC design flow and shows how to create an Arm-powered SoC using your custom IPs to validate your research effort.

+More specifically, it shows how to integrate typical Floating-Point Unit (FPU) and Advanced Encryption Standard (AES) IP cores into a Cortex-M0-based SoC provided by Arm DesignStart.

+#### Suitable for
+Academics and researchers looking to:
+- Integrate their custom IP core into an Arm-based SoC
+- Use Cortex-M0 in different research areas

+#### You will need
+Beginner knowledge of:
+- C
+- SoC Prototyping

+Working knowledge of:
+- Verilog

+#### Topics covered
+- SoC Design and FPGA Prototyping
+    - Arm DesignStart
+- Custom IP integration into a Cortex-M0 based SoC
+    - Typical FPU IP Integration
+    - Typical AES IP integration